 No matter the change of circumstance, you will not be barred from applying to adjust status simply because you are currently in the United States under a P-1 nonimmigrant visa.

-While green card options likely include a family- or investment-based visa category, there are two particular employment-based visas you should be aware of:
+While green card options likely include a family- or investment-based visa category, there are two particular employment-based visas you should be aware of as an athlete:

-If you can establish that you have an extraordinary ability in athletics, that you intend to work in the area which you have your extraordinary ability, and USCIS determines that your work will benefit the United States, then you may be able to adjust status under EB-1.
-For more information regarding the requirements of EB-1 and other employment based visas follow this link.
+If you can establish (1) that you have an extraordinary ability in athletics, (2) that you intend to work in the area which you have your extraordinary ability, and (3) that your work will benefit the United States, then you may be able to adjust status under the EB-1 program.

 Avoiding Common Pitfalls

-What if you entered the U.S. with P-1 status, but your status expired?
+What if I entered the U.S. with P-1 status, but my status expired?

 If this is your situation, it is imperative that you speak with an experienced immigration attorney as soon as possible.

-If you have any questions regarding your eligibility for a green card or you are ready to get the ball rolling with you adjustment application, Tingen and Williams can help you.
-Contact us today for a consultation.
+If you have any questions regarding your eligibility for a green card, or you are ready to get the ball rolling with your adjustment application, you should speak with an attorney immediately.

 With the proper planning you may able to gain legal permanent residency.